avidbiscuit/ait-wiki/content/mechanics/tardis/protocols.md

 As mentioned earlier, the TARDIS shrinks the exterior to a smaller and more protected version, this includes shrinking it weight.
 The TARDIS is now able to be picked up by any third-party who comes across it, this is why it is highly suggested to activate your TARDIS **handbrake** while Siege Mode is activated to prevent such an event occurring.
+[Artron Energy](../../mechanics/artron)

 # Protocol 3 (AKA **Cloak Mode**)
 Cloak Mode is a function on your TARDIS console designed to keep the TARDIS hidden when the chameleon circuit is faulty.
 Cloak Mode